ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 included in future aggregation jobs.

 If the Leader must abandon an aggregation job, it SHOULD let the Helper know it can clean up its state by sending a DELETE request to the job.
-Deletion of an aggregation job MUST NOT delete information needed for replay or double collection checks.
+Deletion of a completed aggregation job MUST NOT delete information needed for replay or double collection checks.

 #### Example